If She Can Do It - So Can YOU

-One of my “spinees” had been gone from Spinning class for a couple of years and I saw her back in class last week (I will call her Lady X because it sounds exotic).
+One of my “spinners” had been gone from Spinning class for a couple of years when I saw her back again.
+(I’ll call her Lady X because it sounds exotic).
 I smiled and waved at her.
 She waved back.

-The other night she was back in class again.
-This time, as I was walking around the room before class started I stopped to ask how she was doing.
-“Fine, now,” was her reply.
+As I was walked around the room before class, I stopped to ask how she was doing.
+“Fine, now”, was her reply.

-Thinking nothing more of it, I taught class and then left the Spinning room.
-On my way towards the front door I saw her again and chatted with her for a moment.
+Thinking nothing more of it, I taught the class and then left the room.
+On my way towards the exit, I saw Lady X again and we chatted for a moment.

-As Lady X began to tell me about her ordeal, I started to take in details I should have noticed last week: The bandana over her short hair and her very flat (now-breastless) chest.
+As Lady X began to tell me about her ordeal, I started to take in details I should have noticed earlier: The bandana over her short hair and her very flat (now breast-less) chest.
 Oh no.

-True to her nature, Lady X was factual and honest, but also in good spirits.
-She never complained and never wavered in her energy.
-She told me she had been diagnosed with stage 4 breast cancer that had also spread to her lymph nodes, liver and three of her vertebrae.
+Lady X was factual and honest, but somehow also in good spirits.
+She never complained and never wavered with her positive attitude.
+She told me she had been diagnosed with stage four breast cancer that had also spread to her lymph nodes, liver, and three of her vertebrae.

-Lady X had both breasts and some lymph nodes removed, and had received radiation (I am also assuming chemotherapy, but I was too numb—and dumb—to ask.
+She had both breasts and some lymph nodes removed, underwent radiation (I am also assuming chemotherapy, but I was too numb—and dumb—to ask.
 The bandana clued me in).
-She showed me the irradiated skin where her right breast used to be and—once again—never complained.
-She simply told me her story.
+Lady X showed me the irradiated skin where her right breast used to be.

-We talked about Lady X’s future breast reconstruction (she is facing several more surgeries ahead).
-She also explained how she had felt a lump a year before but her doctor had “poo pooed” it and she had let it go.
-She reiterated to me if I felt anything—anything—out of the ordinary to insist on a mammogram (oh, and I am past due for one, so I am calling my doctor next week).
+We talked about her future breast reconstructions.
+Lady X explained how she had felt a lump a year before but her doctor had told her to ignore it.
+She reminded me if I felt anything out of the ordinary I needed to insist on a mammogram.

-As soon as her doctor cleared her she was back at the gym…for her health and her sanity.
+As soon as her doctor cleared her, she was back at the gym…for her health and sanity.
 With a smile on her face.